 Mattison co-founded Timewise, a recruitment firm that specialises in placements with flexible job designs – she says the site has advertised more than 100 part-time HR director jobs in the past two years alone.

 Andrea Wareham is group people director for a chain of popular coffee shops – she’s been working a four-day week for the past nine years.

-“I call it flexitime rather than part-time,” Wareham told HC.
+“I call it flexitime rather than part-time,” Wareham told HR Magazine.
 “I’ve been doing it since my daughter was born nine years ago.
-Now both my children are at school, you might think I should go back to full-time, but that fifth day is something I hold dear.”
+Now both my children are at school, you might think I should go back to full-time, but that fifth day is something I hold dear. “

 But Wareham does have some words of warning for anyone thinking about dropping down their hours.
-“Safeguard your time off,” she said, “otherwise it gets eaten into.”
+“Safeguard your time off,” she says, “otherwise it gets eaten into.”

 “You have to decide what you’re going to do and what you’re not going to do.
 You can’t do everything.
 Choose what you want to focus on and do that really well.
 Don’t feel apologetic for what you can’t do.”

 Wareham also says that working flexible hours can help you better understand your team – “As HRDs, it’s our responsibility to lead by example.
 Before I went part-time, I worked long hours and my team would as well because they saw me doing it.
 I think they like it that I go home at a decent time now, and everyone who works for me can do four days a week if they want to as well.
 I know they don’t do any less of a job; they find the time to do the same job.”

 Do you think it would be possible to pull off part-time work?
 Let us know below.